By John Loram | Mediation | October 2022

-A MIAM is a meeting that takes place with a specialist family mediator, who evaluates your dispute and considers with you whether it can be resolved without the involvement of court.
+A MIAM is a meeting that takes place with a specialist family mediator, who discusses your situation with you and helps you to understand whether it can be resolved without the involvement of court (what is known as non-court dispute resolution).

-During the MIAM meeting, the mediator will discuss your non-court based options, such as family mediation, so you can make an informed choice about the best way for you to resolve the issues you have raised.
-They will help you understand what mediation involves, its pros and cons, and assess how mediation could help you resolve your dispute without having to go through legal proceedings.
+During the MIAM meeting, the mediator will outline your options outside of court, such as family mediation,so you can make an informed choice about the best way for you to resolve the issues you have raised.
+They will help you understand what mediation involves, its pros and cons, and assess how mediation could help you resolve your dispute.

 The MIAM meeting is fully confidential, and in most cases, it is a legal requirement if you intend to take your family issue to court.